k-descriptor-language/kdl/docs/source/futureenhancements.rst

 ---------------------------------

-KNIME offers the ability to introduce relative links to local workflow data within a user's KNIME workspace with the knime:// denotation prefixed to the relative location.
+KNIME offers the ability to introduce relative links to local workflow data within a user's KNIME workspace with the ``knime://`` denotation prefixed to the relative location.
 Subsequently, KNIME bundles this data within KNIME archives when exporting a workflow.
 When converting a knwf archive to KDL, the produced knwf archive does not contain this bundled data and a user will have to manually link to the path of the data.
+The KDL compiler currently alerts the user with a warning if such a path is detected within a node configuration when compiling KDL into a knwf archive.

 3. Merging Workflows
 --------------------